ahmmnd/BMDS/ReadMe.md

 ## Data and Annotation
 The BMDS Dataset contains texts, annotations, and metadeta for detective stories published between 1890–1920.
-* The stories are provided in plain text and with Dublin core metadata for stories and authors.
+* The stories are provided in plain text
+* Metadata is provided for stories and authors
 * Each story is annotated for 61 categories related ot types of crimes, clues, and evidence represented

 Story-level annotations and metadata can be found in the `BMDS_story_annotations.csv` file.
 This file includes a unique `Story Code` for each story, which corresponds to the name of the plain text version of the story, which can be found in the `texts/` folder.
 It also includes an `Author Code` for each story (two in the case of co-authored stories), which correspond to the author-level metadata in the `BMDS_author_metadata.csv` file.